rusefi/rusefi_documentation/FAQ_Ignition.md

 Actually we already have this in the form of the Prometheus and Hellen boards.
 These boards are intended as all in one solutions.

+---

+## I have a coil with 3/4/5 pins, does this mean it is a smart coil?

+Absolutely not.
+Some Bosch dumb coils have 3 pins, one is used for ignition misfire monitoring.
+Wasted spark coils can share one common pin and then have a single pin for each coil pair.
+Resulting in a dumb coil with 3-5 pins.
+Some wasted spark coils have 2 pins for each coil pair inside the pack.

+This means it is vitally necessary to check the requirements of your actual coils by reviewing the wiring diagrams or [**searching the forum.**](https://rusefi.com/forum/search.php)